- 03 May 2021

 You also need to define a Relay Access Filter.
 This is the subnet, which is allowed to use the relay connection.
 If you do not want to have any restrictions, simply add 0.0.0.0/0.
 Here we use 192.168.0.0/24.

 - SiteManager “Site1” Configuration (Receiving part).

 Configuration in SiteManager GUI –> System -->Serial

 In our example, Site1 is the receiving part.
 Verify the settings match the device you wish to connect to.
-Adjust Protocol, Serial Driver, Port, Interface (set to Any) and Baud Rate so it suits your environment.
-For our example we use standard setting as Telnet protocol and Standard as serial driver.
+Adjust Protocol, Serial Driver, Port, Interface (set to Any), and Baud Rate so it suits your environment.
+For our example, we use Telnet protocol and Standard as the serial driver.
 This could vary depending on the device.

 In this example we use port 2222, any port can be used as Device Virtual Address/port but we recommend not using port 23 and if possible use any port above 1024.